PLEASE NOTE WE ARE RECRUITING FOR VOLUNTEERS WHO LIVE IN OR CLOSE TO THE FOLLOWING AREAS;

 Your local Primary Care Networks are delivering a COVID-19 vaccination programme in local communities and need your help.
 We are looking for volunteers across County Durham to be at the forefront of the local fight against the virus – you could be part of it!

 As we look to support the vaccination programme we are seeking to establish a bank of potential Volunteer Marshalls.
-You will help healthcare staff to ensure that patients are supported in accessing their vaccination in their immediate aftercare.
+You will help healthcare staff to ensure that patients are supported in accessing their vaccination and their immediate aftercare.
 This is an exciting opportunity to play your part in protecting the community and saving lives.

 The main aim of the role will be to ensure patients are where they are supposed to be and are ready for their vaccine, as well as providing reassurance.
 The role will focus on patient welfare, taking direction from staff and to be responsible for flow management of patients within and outside Vaccination Centres and allocated car parks.